All posts

 BankingThai banks (native)US fintechs (remote)

-• Clients are US-based and expect US invoicing
+• Your clients are US-based and expect US invoicing

-• Revenue needs to flow through US payment processors (Stripe, PayPal)
+• Revenue flows through Stripe, PayPal, or other US payment processors

-• A portion of income can remain in the US without remittance
+• A chunk of income can stay in the US without remittance

 • Revenue stays in Thailand

-• The founder wants lower combined tax rates at higher income levels
+• You want lower combined tax rates at higher income levels (that ~28% effective rate beats 35% PIT)

-Many Thai founders operating in both markets maintain both structures: a US LLC for US client-facing revenue and a Thai company for local operations.
+Plenty of Thai founders running both markets maintain both: a US LLC for US-facing revenue, a Thai company for local operations.

-Step-by-Step: Thai Founder → US LLC → Bank Account
+Step-by-Step: Thai Founder to US LLC to Bank Account

-1. Form the US LLC — Wyoming or Delaware via Doola or Firstbase.
-Timeline: 1-7 days.
+1. Form the LLC — Wyoming or Delaware via Doola or Firstbase.
+Takes 1-7 days.

-2. Obtain an EIN — Included in most formation packages, or fax Form SS-4 to the IRS.
-Timeline: 1-6 weeks.
+2. Get your EIN — Usually included in formation packages, or fax Form SS-4 to the IRS yourself.
+1-6 weeks.

-3. Apply to Mercury + Wise simultaneously — Thai passport, EIN, formation docs.
-Both are $0/month.
+3. Apply to Mercury + Wise at the same time — Thai passport, EIN, formation docs.
+Both $0/month.
 Mercury for US banking, Wise for THB conversion.

-4. Set up the conversion pipeline — Mercury (receive USD) → Wise (convert) → Thai bank (receive THB).
+4. Set up the conversion flow — Mercury (receive USD) then Wise (convert) then Thai bank (receive THB).

-5. Configure Thai tax compliance — Track remittances to Thailand separately for PND 90 filing.
-Document the source of funds (LLC revenue) for Thai bank AML screening.
+5. Track remittances separately — You'll need this for your PND 90 filing.
+Document fund sources for Thai bank AML screening too.

-6. File Form 5472 — Required annually for the US LLC.
+6. File Form 5472 — Required annually.
 Reports transactions between the LLC and its foreign owner.

 Frequently Asked Questions